 Telephone: (888) 881-4633

-The maximum federal monthly SSI payment is $771 in 2019, but not many SSI recipients in Nebraska receive this amount.
-Your monthly payment will be lowered if you have any income, from work or otherwise.
-And Nebraska pays a small state supplement payment to its residents who receive SSI.
-The payment ranges from $51 for those living independently (whose rent cost is above a certain amount) to $1,200 for those living in assisted living (depending on the cost of the facility).
+Nebraska's State Disability Program (SDP) pays a small state supplement payment to some Nebraska residents who receive SSI.
+The program will contribute to the cost of boarding homes, certified adult family homes, and assisted living.
 The Nebraska Department of Health and Human Services (DHHS) administers the payment.
-To find out the amount of the payment you qualify for, ask a Health and Human Services caseworker at the DHHS or ACCESSNebraska.
+To find out the amount of the payment you qualify for, if any, ask a Health and Human Services caseworker at the DHHS or ACCESSNebraska.

 For Nebraskans who want to try to return to work but need help, Nebraska's Vocational Rehabilitation office offers vocational services such as counseling, job placement, and help with accommodations.
 For more information and contact information for your local office, visit the VR website at www.vr.nebraska.gov or call 800-472-3382.